Final report for GNE20-229

 Results and products will be communicated to aquaculture industry participants who are interested in expanding current operations or starting a new fish farming operation.
 Mr. Coute, Dr. Ward, and Mr. Rillahan are active members within the regional aquaculture community.
-Presentations will be given at regional meetings, including the UMass Intercampus Marine Science Symposium, the Milford Aquaculture Seminar/Northeast Aquaculture Conference and Expo (NACE) (Portland ME), and potentially at the International Council for the Exploration of the Sea (ICES) Symposium.
+Presentations will be given at regional meetings, including the UMass Intercampus Marine Science Symposium.
 A factsheet will be produced at the completion of this project and distributed to all regional aquaculture extension offices and regional aquaculture centers.
 A peer-reviewed publication and master’s thesis are expected at the completion of this project.
 All data generated throughout the project (environmental, growth, survival, and economic) will be saved at the University of Massachusetts Dartmouth and will be provided as requested by stakeholders or interested parties.

 At this time, I have presented to the Intercampus Marine Science Research Symposium (March 2021) and I have presented the findings from this study as part of my Master's Thesis defense.
 The thesis defense was successful and progress towards publishing peer reviewed publications will continue throughout the fall of 2021.